Hallelujah, More Facts

 While some are claiming heylel or day star does not mean lucifer any more, it just means Venus, does this not add more confusion to this whole issue Would not then heylel if it means Venus mean the people in heaven were crying "Venus" to the one on the throne?
 A female goddess?
 Or they were crying "day star"?

-You novices and perverters can go quote all the claims of the reprobates who play with Hebrew and translations, you can make a game of this if you wish just to continue your hatred of this Man of God: but this man of God and others I can influence will not use hallelu-yah, heylel-yah, heylel-lucifer, for the rest of our lives.
+You novices and perverters can go quote all the claims of the reprobates who play with Hebrew and translations, you can make a game of this if you wish just to continue your hatred of this Man of God: but this man of God and others I can influence will not use "alleluia, hallelu-yah, heylel-yah, heylel-lucifer, for the rest of our lives.
 And he will teach all nations NOT TO USE THESE WORDS.

 Now what of those who have cried hallelujah all these years?
 What if those who never knew and they died?
 All I can say is, God will be the judge of their being ignorant and if when they would have known the Truth, would they love the Truth with such zeal they would have ceased.
 But I also know, "to him that knoweth to do good and doeth it not, it is sin."
-Just because people said hallelu-jah or alleluia by tradition will never make it holy.
-Especially since we now know heylel has the same translation as lucifer.

 I say to all of you who read this: do not follow the Jews in their perversions.
 Do not follow the Gentiles in their abominations.
 Do not follow the scribes and scholars trying to make these words acceptable.
 Cleanse your mouth.
 For in that day there shall be one Lord and his name one.
 And his name is Jesus.
 Any praise to any other name, is idolatry.

 I call upon all of you good men of God to abstain from use of hallelu-yah and alleluia and tell the people why.
-Use this Bible lesson here and show how lucifer is the translation of heylel in Isaiah 14:12 and this same word is said to come from the root of halal in which many satanist use to praise and worship the devil.

 Hallelu-yeh